dangeross/dhd-2025-web-pos/README.md

-# Lightning POS - Point of Sale with Bitcoin Lightning Integration
+# Web POS - A workshop to integrate the Breez SDK

-A Point of Sale (POS) application built with Vite, React, and TypeScript that uses the Bitcoin Lightning Network for payments via the Breez SDK.
+A Point of Sale (POS) application built with Vite, React, and TypeScript that uses the Bitcoin Lightning Network for payments.

+## Workshop

+Go through the code (there are TODO hints), initialize a Breez SDK - Nodeless instance and use the Breez SDK to manage payments.

 ## Features